Pull the local septic file first

 Louisiana's main wrinkle is that the sewer-availability gate and parish health routing can remove the parcel from the simple septic story before perc or install pricing means much.
 Final design, permit timing, and approval still need local verification.

 Louisiana quote conversations get more real once you know whether the parish office still treats the parcel as a septic path and whether sewer availability or packet friction changes the site story.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Use these pages when the guide is not specific enough and the real bottleneck is replacement scope, the file, permit path, buyer risk, inspection history, or the site-review story.